fantuz/entropy-service/README.md

 - entropy counters (buffer, pressure, reseed interval, reseed bits etc)
 - running multiple routines in a context-safe manner, correctly implementing and supporting OS-signalling
 - ...

+What is (yet) missing:
+- CLI options
+- OS Variables to enable/disable TLS, h2, and other base concepts
+- ...

+Build
+In the base directory, simply run: go vet go fmt go build
+NB:GO may hint and ask for several libraries, present in the imports.
+Will try to summarize those here, soon.

+Run
+THe below simple invocation command will spinup two listeners, on all available interfaces, the unsecured HTTP on port 8080, the HTTPS one on 8443.
+./entropy-service &